-You should always start by checking the instructions in the care label.
-But as a general rule of thumb, we advise only washing your gear when it really needs it.
-Machine washing leads to wear and tear of your clothing and sleeping bags, and places strain on zips, Velcro and other trims.
-And by using a lot of water and energy, too much machine washing isn’t kind to nature.
+As a general rule of thumb, we advise only washing your gear when it really needs it.
+Machine washing leads to wear and tear on your gear, and places extra strain on zippers, Velcro, and other trim pieces.
+It also uses lots of water and energy, and excessive machine washing has a negative impact on nature.

 Instead, we recommend hand washing dirty areas with warm water, mild soap or detergent and a sponge, or even just hanging your clothing or sleeping bags up for airing.

-If you do choose to machine wash, washing at 30°C uses less energy than washing at 40°C. Use a detergent suited to the garment(s) you’re washing too.
-And don’t use a fabric softener.
-It leaves a waxy residue on your clothing that can impair the functionality of your gear: affecting its ability to wick away moisture, for instance.
+If you do choose to machine wash, washing at 85°F uses less energy than washing at 100°F. Make sure you use a detergent suited to the garment(s) you’re washing.
+We advise that you don’t use a fabric softener, since it can leave a waxy residue on your clothing.
+This residue can impair the functionality of your gear by affecting its ability to wick away moisture or effectively repel water.